firebase/functions-samples/exif-images/README.md

 See file [functions/index.js](functions/index.js) for the email sending code.

-The image metadata is provided using ImagMagick `identify` tool which is installed by default on all Firebase Functions.
+The image metadata is provided using ImagMagick `identify` tool which is installed by default on all Cloud Functions instances.
 This is a CLI for which we use a NodeJS wrapper.
 The image is first downloaded locally from the Firebase Storage bucket to the `tmp` folder using the [google-cloud](https://github.com/GoogleCloudPlatform/google-cloud-node) SDK.

 The dependencies are listed in [functions/package.json](functions/package.json).

 ## Trigger rules

-The function triggers on upload of any file to the Firebase Functions bucket.
+The function triggers on upload of any file to your Firebase project default Cloud Storage bucket.

 ## Storage and Database Structure